 Tristram’s own beginning is thus the beginning of humanity in general: The vessel to be filled with experience and expressed in language.
 But it is also the beginning of a new consciousness in literature, which negotiates the value of beginnings and, on a larger scale, also generic conventions.
-Yet, his interest in the teleology of his being and the realisation that it is actually grounded in chance (and accidents) has the effect that the generic convention of the hero with a clear purpose in life, which was programmatic for the historical eighteenth-century novel, has been abandoned.
+Yet, his interest in the teleology of his being and the realisation that it is actually grounded in chance (and accidents) has the effect that the generic convention of the hero with a clear purpose in life, which was programmatic for the eighteenth-century novel, has been abandoned.
 For Iser,

 […] Tristram is without a function.
 Instead of demonstrating something, he himself becomes the object of scrutiny, thus causing a shift in the narrative tradition by opening up hitherto unexplored realms: the hero, having lost his various traditional functions, is now set free to become a subject in his own right; and being thrown back upon himself, as it were, he begins to discover himself in all his difficult complexity.